enhance-dev/enhance-image/readme.md

 enhance/arc-image-plugin
 ```

-This will ensure that Enhance Image's image transformation service will be used in combination with the Enhance Image component.
+This enables Enhance Image’s image transformation service (which is used by the component).

 ### Configuration

 The image transformation service works by taking a source image from your project and applying transformations based on size, image format, and image quality.

-Settings for these configuration options can be specified in [your project's Preflight file](https://enhance.dev/docs/conventions/preflight), under the `plugins` key.
+These configuration options can be specified in [your project's Preflight file](https://enhance.dev/docs/conventions/preflight), under the `plugins` key.
 For example:

 ```javascript
 // app/preflight.mjs